Ignite-Laboratories/Enigmaneering/compendium/invariants.md

 I feel like an imposter writing mathematical axioms because I'm not a mathematician - I'm a software engineer.

-Defining some basic "givens" of how I feel the world operates is very helpful to my mental process, though.
+Defining some basic "givens" of how I feel Life operates is very helpful to my mental process, though.

 ### The Continuity Axiom